-The two story brick and glass facility has approximately 14,423 square feet containing six classrooms furnished with laboratory and office equipment, faculty and administrative offices, a library containing reference and reading materials related to the academic programs, a student lounge and restrooms.
+The facility has approximately 20,000 square feet containing twelve classrooms furnished with laboratory and office equipment, faculty and administrative offices, a library containing reference and reading materials related to the academic programs, a student lounge and restrooms.
 The student lounge serves as a gathering place for lunch and breaks.
 It is equipped with a variety of vending machines and provides a relaxing atmosphere for visiting or studying before and after class.